-Introduction to the Civilization of Europe during the Renaissance.
-(Paintings on 'Europa'; Dürer, (1495) Titian (1559)

-The Rape of Europa Sebastian (1588) Queen Europa.
+Introduction to the Civilization of Europe in the Renaissance.
+(Paintings on 'Europa'; Durer, (1495) Titian (1559) The Rape of Europa Sebastian (1588) Queen Europa.
 Maps of Europe.
 The idea of Europe.
+Structures and Perspectives of Everyday life as seen by painters.